-Heather Adams is counsel in the firm's Litigation & Trial Practice Group.
-Heather is experienced in financial services, non-compete, wage & hour, products liability, trademark infringement, price-fixing, corporate governance and securities litigation.
-She specializes in handling the defense of class actions in the areas of mass torts, employment, financial services, antitrust, ERISA and securities fraud.
-Her clients operate in a wide range of industries, including pharmaceutical, health care, information technology, manufacturing and software.
+Heather Adams is counsel with Alston & Bird's Litigation & Trial Practice Team.
+Heather is experienced in financial services, products liability, antitrust, corporate governance and securities litigation.
+She focuses on handling the defense of class actions in the areas of antitrust, financial services, mass torts, employment and securities fraud.
+Her clients operate in a wide range of industries, including financial, mortgage, pharmaceutical, health care, information technology, manufacturing and software.

-Prior to joining Alston & Bird, she was a partner at Smith Anderson, LLP.
-From 2004-2005, she served as general counsel of Sageworks, Inc., a software company headquartered in Cary, North Carolina.
+Before joining Alston & Bird, she was a partner at one of the largest law firms in Raleigh, NC.
+From 2004 to 2005, she served as general counsel of Sageworks Inc., a software company headquartered in Cary, NC.

-"Courts in Recent Decisions Consider Applicability of Safe Harbor Protection to Statements Known to be False," Notes Bearing Interest, Volume 33, No. 1, November 2011.
+"Courts in Recent Decisions Consider Applicability of Safe Harbor Protection to Statements Known to Be False," Notes Bearing Interest, Vol. 33, No. 1, November 2011.